Autism friendly screenings FAQs

 Do carers get in for free?

 Allowing carers in for free is at the discretion of our partner cinemas and their staff.
 To guarantee a free place for a carer you can apply for a CEA Card.
+We also ask cinemas to make concessions for carers if they don’t accept the CEA Card.

 A CEA Card stands for Cinema Exhibitors Association Card.
 The CEA Card is a national concessionary card developed by the UK Cinemas’ Association for UK cinemas.